-Pelosi's office pushes back on House GOP questions about Capitol security ahead of riot, deflects blame
+Pelosi's office pushes back on House GOP questions about Capitol security ahead of riot

 Lawmakers trying to 'deflect responsibility for the Capitol attack from Donald Trump,' Pelosi's office says